TUMFTM/tsl/README.md

 Everything should just compile using colcon.
 The packages `tsl_logger_cpp` and `tsl_logger_py` should compile without ROS 2 installed.
 For the other packages, having a installation of ROS 2 is required.

+**Disclaimer**: This package was developed using Ubuntu 22.04 and ROS 2 Humble.
+It is expected to work also for future Ubuntu and ROS 2 releases.
+However, if you experience problems with compilation, please open an Issue.

 ## Core Developers
  - [Simon Sagmeister](https://github.com/simonsag96)